talkingscott/rest-lcs/README.md

 ### Python Script

-The python script requires the `requests` package, which you can install with pip.
-It will implicitly run the executable `python3` from your path if you run it directly.
-Explicitly specify the executable if you want a different python.
+The python script requires the `requests` package, which you can install with `pip`.
+It will implicitly run the executable `python` from your path if you run it directly.
+Explicitly specify the executable if you want a different python, e.g. `/usr/local/bin/python3 test-client.py`.

 The script runs a fixed set of tests against http://localhost:8080/lcs.
 You must have the app running on the local machine for the tests to work.

 ### Web Page

 Start the app, then point a browser at [http://localhost:8080/](http://localhost:8080/).
 Enter the strings you want to calculate the LCS of, separated by commas, then click the *Calculate* button.
 The request and response JSON will be displayed.

+## Don't Have Java?

+There is a python version of the web app in the `python_server` directory.
+It requires the `bottle` package, which can be installed with `pip`.
+Like the Java version, it listens on port 8080, comes with the test web page, and works with the python test client.
+However, there are no unit tests.